PostgREST/postgrest/nix/README.md

 We also use `default.nix` to load our pinned version of the `nixpkgs` repository.
 This set of packages will always be the same, independently from where or when you use it.
-The pinned version can be upgraded with the small `nixpkgs-upgrade` utility.
-Running `nixpkgs-upgrade > nix/nixpkgs-version.nix` in `nix-shell` will upgrade the pinned version to the latest `nixpkgs-unstable` version.
+The pinned version is taken from `flake.lock` and can be updated with `nix flake update`.

 ### `shell.nix`